 When in 1982 Lou Bennett performed at the "Piano Bar" in Namur, the fate led together Eddy and Lou.
 Eddy became the Belgian agent for Lou who lived at Eddy's house when performing in Belgium.
 During these stays, Lou taught Eddy with great patience and generosity to play the Hammond organ.
 Eddy completely devoted himself to the jazz and gave many concerts in Belgian jazz clubs, also in the legendary "Brussel's Jazz Club", together with drummer René Capelle, sometimes accompanying the singer Nicole Overath.
 He also played together with the saxophonists Yoop Ayal and Jacques Peltzer.

-Eddy meanwhile had learnt to use the pedals and had bought a Hammond C3 with 2 Leslies 122.
-Every year in september, Eddy organized a jazz night, which took place at his home.
+Eddy meanwhile had learnt to use the pedals and had bought a Hammond C-3 organ with 2 Leslies 122.
+Every year in September, Eddy organized a jazz night, which took place at his home.
 Lou Bennett, Jacques Pelzer, Richard Rousselet, Suong Babyand and some other well known artists performed at these events.

 |Click on the logo to see Eddy's tour dates.|

 Live In Conilhac

 recorded live 2004 at the jazz festival in Conilhac/France

 |Eddy Delhaye, Hammond B-3 organ René Nan, drums|

 If you don't see the left hand menu,